theobald-software/theobald-software.github.io/content/_en/ecs-core/integration_with_nintex/nintex_workflow_cloud/configure_nwc_workflow.md

 lang: en_GB
 ---

-Create a new NWC workflow.
+Create a new Nintex Workflow Cloud workflow.
 The newly created connector is located on the left side in the toolbox between the standard connectors.
-You can change the order of the Toolbox actions in the NWC settings under *Action and connector sorting*.
+You can change the order of the Toolbox actions in the Nintex Workflow Cloud settings under *Action and connector sorting*.

 The name of the Web service operation that was previously created in [WebService Designer](../../webservices) is *PurchaseRequisiton*.
 Optional: The additional actions displayed in the connector are generic services that are generated if the option *Add default actions* to the definition is checked in the WebService Designer's OpenAPI settings.